 Alain Raës devoted many years to pedagogy while being professor at the Conservatories of Lille and Roubaix.
 He currently teaches at the Conservatoire Régional de Douai.

 In addition, he has specialized in spectacle conferences, a veritable melting sequence of texts, music and theater, conceived around Chopin, Liszt, Gershwin, Beethoven, Messiaen. but also in conservatories and universities.
 He also offers numerous musical shows with actors such as Richard Boringher, Brigitte Fossey, Isabelle Carré and Emmanuel Leroy.

 Denis Simándy is nourished by a contagious passion for Art and especially for music and its resonances.
-It has been solo horn of the Ensemble Musiques Nouvelles and is currently horn solo of the ensemble Sturm und Klang; he has been Artistic Director of the Lille Clef de Soleil Festival since its creation in 2002.
+He is a founding member of the Trio Johanna and La Notte Bleue.
+He is ex solo horn of the Musiques Nouvelles and Sturm und Klang.
+He has been Artistic Director of the Lille Clef de Soleil Festival since its creation in 2002.
 Denis Simándy has been leading the Master Classes at the Chabenet Castle since 2011, and the "Musitoriques", lecture cycles given at the FNAC in Lille.

 Of Hungarian origin, he studied at the Conservatoire National de Région in Lille, in the class of Alain Raës, for the piano, where he obtained a first regional prize, before continuing his training in Paris, with Lélia Gousseau for the piano, and horn, (where he receives an award of excellence), in the class of Georges Barboteu.

 Denis Simándy trained in orchestral conducting with Pierre Dervaux.
 He performs in France, Belgium, Canada, Venezuela, Hungary, Romania, Spain, Italy, North Africa, Chile, Portugal and Scotland.